eliasecchig/temp-streamlit-deployment/README.md

 ## High-Level Architecture

-This starter kit covers all aspects of Generative AI app development, from prototyping and evaluation to deployment and monitoring.
+This starter pack covers all aspects of Generative AI app development, from prototyping and evaluation to deployment and monitoring.

 ![High Level Architecture](images/high_level_architecture.png "Architecture")